-Cold sores will generally go away without treatment in about two to four weeks.
-But there are some ways to speed up the healing process.
+Cold sores can’t be cured, but they’ll generally go away without treatment in about two to four weeks.
+However, there are some ways to speed up the healing process.

 Your doctor can prescribe antiviral medications.
 You can take these medications in pill form, or you can use a cream or ointment version.
 Some are also available over the counter.
 Medications in pill form help to shorten the outbreak time.
 Creams and ointments help reduce the severity of symptoms.

 Ointments used to reduce the symptoms of cold sores include:

 Some products, like Abreva, are available without prescription.
 Shop for Abreva now.